OmarAdlii/Facial-tracking-System/README.md

 #Facial tracking System

-1-Captures images from the webcam and saves them to the "data/images" directory.
+1-Captures images from the webcam and saves them to the "data/images" directory and annotated them using labelme tool.

 2-Applies data augmentation techniques using the Albumentations library to create additional images for training a deep learning model for face tracking.